Last updated: 27 September 2020

 For now at least, I am happy to stick with Tsohost unless its prices increase significantly or the service/support deteriorates badly.

-Here’s a quick rundown of my WordPress set-up.
-Everything in this first batch is (or was) free.
+Here is a quick rundown of my WordPress set-up.
+Everything in this first batch is free.

-3) Better WordPress Recent Comments: Now a very old plugin that puts the latest article comments in the sidebar.
+- Better Recent Comments: A simple plugin that puts the latest article comments in the sidebar.

-5) Comment Approved: Gives the option of an email approval notification to anyone submitting an article comment.
+- Comment Approved: Gives the option of an e-mail approval notification to anyone submitting an article comment.
 (I’m not sure if any visitor to my site has actually used this feature.)

-10) TablePress: Creates all of my Blog data tables.
+- TablePress: Creates all of my blog data tables.
 Can be clumsy to use but I am not inclined to look for a better alternative.

-15) WP SpamShield: Was once free, but now only available as a paid-for plugin.
-Overrides Akismet (see above), but still fallible with newsletter spambots (see CleanTalk below).
+- WP SpamShield: A legacy plugin that disappeared following a dispute with WordPress.
+Still works, and overrides Akismet (see above) but still fallible with newsletter spambots (see CleanTalk below).

 1) Anti-Spam by CleanTalk: Quite simply the best defence against spambots around.